 Thousands of responders and survivors are battling debilitating 9/11 health-related illnesses while countless others have already died.

 Feal, says there are over 33,000 members who are being treated for more than one illness and about 5,000 people have a WTCHP certified cancer.
 He says by 2020-2025, the number of individuals who will ultimately die from a 9/11 related illness will have surpassed the nearly 3,000 lives lost on Sept.
 11, 2001.
 He also says that this number could significantly change.
 “We haven’t seen the next wave of cancers that are coming, and they’re coming,” says Feal.

 The “next wave of cancers” is expected within the next few years, cancers like mesothelioma and lymphoma, which can take up to 15 years to develop, are threatening the groups of people who were exposed to the toxins following the collapse of the Twin Towers.

-The graph below shows the “Top 15 Certified Cancers,” as of March 31, 2017.
-Non-melanoma skin is the highest rated cancer among responders; whereas breast cancer in females is the highest amid survivors, according to the WTCHP.
+The graph below shows the “Top 15 Certified Cancers,” as of June 30, 2018.
+Non-melanoma skin is the highest rated cancer among responders and for survivors, it’s prostate, according to the WTCHP.
 Lymphoma and leukemia both are expected to rise even higher in the next few years.
 That’s according to Kimberly Flynn, whose organization 9/11 Environmental Action helps survivors in New York City area enroll into the WTCHP.
 She agrees with Feal regarding the future health of 9/11 responders and survivors and says, “The unprecedented exposures will have unprecedented health impacts.”
 (List of World Trade Center-Related Health Conditions-Covered Cancers.)